« Visit Fantastic Pest Control

 How to stop rats from eating bird food

-Now that we’ve all accepted the hard truth, let’s finally get to the point – how to feed birds without attracting rats.
+Now that we’ve all accepted the hard truth let’s finally get to the point – how to feed birds without attracting rats.
 Here are some measures you can take to keep rats and mice away from your bird feeders.

 Install rodent-proof bird feeders

-We are starting with the safe and very easy to purchase option – rat-proof bird feeders.
+We are starting with the safe and very easy-to-purchase option – rat-proof bird feeders.
 That’s right, the quality of your bird feeder plays an important role in whether rodents will get to steal the birds’ food or not.

 Remove water sources